 These are the signs that you are due for a proper mold assessment:

-- When you smell an unusual odor.
-The first sign that mold is growing is that musty, pungent stench.
+- When You Smell An Unusual Odor In Your Home – The first sign that mold is growing is that musty, pungent stench.
 If you can smell something unpleasant, but can’t see anything wrong, then the culprit may be an unwelcome guest in your walls.

 Simply put, a mold assessment determines what mold exists in your home and the severity of the problem.
 During our mold assessment, we go through a series of steps to pinpoint the location of the mold, its source, and how to prevent future mold outbreaks.